kaylah176/Project_2/README.md

 dataset_over = TensorDataset(X_tensor_over, y_tensor_over)
 train_loader_over = DataLoader(dataset_over, batch_size = 64, shuffle = True)
 ```
-Overall, even with these machine learning alogrithims we determined that Random and XGBooster ended up being the best machine learning algorithim fruther explain in our model evaluation.
-Pytorch in this case was not the best fit for our categorical features.
+Overall, after experimenting with various machine learning algorithms, we concluded that Random Forest and XGBoost performed the best for our model evaluation.
+However, PyTorch was found to be less suitable for handling our imbalanced classifications.

 ## Section:6